Some lab techs refuse to take blood from possible monkeypox patients, raising concerns about stigma and testing delays - KTVZ

 ‘Some of our phlebotomists have been scared’

-Blood tests are necessary not only to differentiate between monkeypox and other infections but to test for other sexually transmitted infections, since people with monkeypox sometimes have more than one STI.
+Blood tests are necessary not only to differentiate between monkeypox and other infections but to test for other sexually transmitted infections, such as syphilis, since people with monkeypox sometimes have STIs.

 If suspected monkeypox patients don’t have their blood drawn, “the standard of care is not being followed,” said Harvey, the director of the sexual health clinics association.